dbhatia00/EC327-Project/README.txt

 Youtube Video Link:

+Source Code Location:
+Please navigate to the Assets folder in the SourceCode folder.
+The code that we wrote is contained within the C# files in said folder.

 Back Story:
 The main character of the game is James Wasson, who struggles tremendously through all the hardships the class has to offer.
 This includes multiple all-nighters, hundreds of red bulls, and year's worth of therapy because of PTSD.
 Will he beat the final boss and finish the class with at most a C, or will he die and change his major?
 Play the game, and decide his fate...
 His future is in your hands.